yushiangfu/study-notes/i2c.md

 Data stream for I2C and SMBus certainly differ in that `command` byte and sometimes `length` byte.
 Knowing what kind of devices we are dealing with may be desirable before selecting transaction type in ioctl.
+Please note that I don't distinguish them outside this section and continue to use the term 'I2C device' for convenience.

 <p align="center"><img src="images/i2c/i2c-and-smbus.png" /></p>